smlavine/globalregularexpressionprint/README.md

 # [globalregularexpressionprint](https://sr.ht/~smlavine/globalregularexpressionprint)

-An strictly POSIX-compliant implementation of grep in the [Hare programming language](https://harelang.org).
+A strictly POSIX-compliant implementation of grep in the [Hare programming language](https://harelang.org).

 To build: